web-platform-tests/wpt.fyi/api/README.md

 Uploads a wptreport to the dashboard to create the test run.

 This endpoint only accepts POST requests.
 Requests need to be authenticated via HTTP basic auth.
-Please contact [Ecosystem Infra](mailto:ecosystem-infra@chromium.org) if you want to register as a "test runner", to upload results.
+Please [file an issue](https://github.com/web-platform-tests/wpt.fyi/issues/new) if you want to register as a "test runner", to upload results.

 #### File payload